marshki/bulky/README.md

 ## Getting Started

+Set permissions on the file: `chmod +x bulky.sh` and drop the file in:
-Drop `bulky.sh` in the directory containing the files to be renamed, then do: `bash bulky.sh`and follow on-screen prompts.
+`/usr/local/bin`, then from the directory containing the files you want to rename,
+do: `bash bulky.sh`, and follow the on-screen prompts.

 ## History